yoid2000/aircloakTrainingApp/README.md

 * CLOAK_PORT (defaults to 9432)
 * CLOAK_HOST (defaults to attack.aircloak.com)

+### Populating the cache
+The app keeps query answers in a cache for immediate display.

+The URL `domain:port/populateCache` adds any example entries not already in the cache to the cache.

+The URL `domain:port/cache/n` adds the nth example entry to the cache, overwriting the previous entry is there was one.

 ## Updating dependencies

 When adding new dependencies add them to `devel-requirements.txt` and run `make deps`.